 Treating Saltwater Poisoning in Dogs

-If you suspect that your dog has consumed a toxic amount of salt water, your best bet is to get him to the veterinarian as quickly as possible.
+If you suspect that your dog has consumed a toxic amount of salt water, your best bet is to get them to the veterinarian as quickly as possible.
 Unfortunately, there is no specific treatment for saltwater poisoning in dogs.

 Your veterinarian will attempt to restore your dog’s water and electrolyte balance to normal levels.
 Lowering sodium levels too quickly, however, can be dangerous, increasing the likelihood of cerebral edema (fluid on the brain).
+A veterinarian will administer IV fluids to try and flush the excess salt out of your dog’s body.
+Your vet will also monitor your dog’s electrolytes, provide treatment for brain swelling, control seizures, and offer supportive care.

 In ideal cases, the water and electrolyte balance will be restored over a period of 2-3 days.
 This usually involves hospitalization.
 Further supportive care and medications may be given, depending on your dog’s condition.